 Earwig eggs are usually laid in the late fall/early winter.
 Females will lay 30-50 and generally have one brood a year.
 However, in warmer climates, she may have two.
 The eggs will hatch in about 2-3 months and the first instar of development will spend much of it’s time feeding on the food mother brings home.
 Within a month, the first instar will enter it’s second stage of development which is when they become a lot more venturesome.

-By early summer, they will be fully mature and ready to migrate away to neighboring nest sites.
+By early summer, they will be fully mature and ready to migrate away to neighboring plants looking for new nest sites.
 This is usually around June, July and August.
-Although the summer months are when you most likely may see invading earwigs, it is important to understand that they may be active year round.
-If you are seeing them in living areas of the home during cold winter months, it is because they have established themselves somewhere in the home.
+Although the summer months are when you most likely may see invading earwigs, it is important to understand they may be active year round.
+If you are seeing them in living areas of the home during cold winter months, it is because they have established themselves inside.
 Since they can eat just about anything, earwigs can successfully nest in sections of the home which may be warm the whole year.

 Old wives tales tell of earwigs finding there way into the ears of sleeping people only to cause fever and insanity.
 Such tales are far fetched but earwigs have been found to crawl into any vacant cavity they can find.
 They love small holes, cracks and crevices.
 Such invasions won’t lead to insanity, but their pinchers will hurt when they grip you and it is more likely they will find their way into your shoes than your ear!

 Earwigs typically become a “noticeable pest” when they start to invade.
 Homeowners will find them in basements, garages, Jacuzzi’s, bathrooms and just about any part of the home.
 Earwigs like it moist and prefer dark areas.
 Basements and crawl spaces provide great nest locations, but because people store many boxes and other items in these environments, earwigs find their way into homes by hitching a ride on items we bring inside.